 Before: 19th century ceramic figure broken into multiple fragments with losses.

-After: Fragments reassembled, losses filled, and surface reintegrated to resotre stractural and visual integrity.
+After: Fragments reassembled, losses filled, and surface reintegrated to restore stractural and visual integrity.

 Before: 19th century American landscape with discolored varnish and surface grime.

-After: Surface leaned and new conservation varnish applied, restoring depth and clarity.
+After: Surface cleaned and new conservation varnish applied, restoring depth and clarity.

 Before: 19th century European painting with yellowed varnish, punctures, lifting paint, and losses.